Memory¶

 - Dated memories (last

-auto_load_dated_daysdays) - Recalled memories (BM25 results when
+auto_load_dated_daysdays) - Recalled memories (hybrid search results when

 Configuration¶